bluekitchen/btstack/docs/manual/markdown/docs/examples/generated.md

  On Linux, TUN/TAP is available by default.
 On OS X, tuntaposx from http://tuntaposx.sourceforge.net needs to be installed.

- \emph{tap_alloc} sets up a virtual network interface with the given Bluetooth Address.
+ The *tap_alloc* function sets up a virtual network interface with the given Bluetooth Address.
 It is rather low-level as it sets up and configures a network interface.

   [code snippet below](#panudemo:processTapData) shows how a packet is received from the TAP network interface and forwarded over the BNEP connection.

- After successfully reading a network packet, the call to \emph{bnep_can_send_packet_now} checks, if BTstack can forward a network packet now.
-If that's not possible, the received data stays in the network buffer and the data source elements is removed from the run loop. \emph{process_tap_dev_data} will not be called until the data source is registered again.
+ After successfully reading a network packet, the call to the *bnep_can_send_packet_now* function checks, if BTstack can forward a network packet now.
+If that's not possible, the received data stays in the network buffer and the data source elements is removed from the run loop.
+The *process_tap_dev_data* function will not be called until the data source is registered again.
 This provides a basic flow control.

 <a name="panudemo:processTapData"></a>